Frequently Asked Questions

 To do this you’ll need to install the Client app on to each device you wish to use as a display.

-Air Display 3 supports connecting up to 4 clients.
-One caveat: only one of those clients can be connected via USB.
+Air Display supports connecting up to four clients.
+One caveat: no more than one iOS client can be connected via USB.
 The others must be wireless.

 Does Air Display broadcast sound to the display device?